aaronhuggins/aaronhuggins.github.io/index.md

 # Aaron Huggins

 Hi, my name is Aaron.
 I'm a software developer professionally since 2009 and script kiddie since 1999!
 I have worked in a variety of companies, often helping to build teams and systems from scratch.
-At every opportunity, I've worked to learn teamwork, leadership skills, and inclusivity.
+At every opportunity, I've worked to learn and execute well on teamwork, leadership skills, and inclusivity.

 I'm most skilled in: `TypeScript` and `funny GIFs`

 ## Experience

+### **Carewell Family Inc.** | Team Lead of Platform Engineering | July 2022 - June 2023

+- Led a team of 3 developers; responsible for team and individual performance
+- Created KPI measurements for reporting outcomes to leadership
+- Reduced average monthly technology cost by 40%
+- Designed and implemented a notification microservice
+- Architected a microservice for integrating shipping and order management
+- Designed and implemented a subscription microservice
+- Developed a solution for integrating product reviews with other segments of the business

+> **Relevant skills:**
+>
+> - Languages and runtimes: TypeScript, JavaScript, Node.js, React, AWS Lambda
+> - Containers: Kubernetes, Docker, Alpine Linux

-### **Cobrowse.io** | Software Developer | June 2021 - December 2021
+### **Cobrowse.io** | Senior Software Engineer | June 2021 - December 2021

 - Refactored the development docker containers to isolate the frontend
 - Developed a JWT generator and user interface